System paradoxes

 P1 - Governments know, but do not act

-Governments know, but do not act.
 Governments across Africa have stated commitments to supporting high-growth ventures.
-The evidence on why they matter is unambiguous.
-Yet the policy architecture in most African countries is calibrated to the average small business.
-The programmes that exist - incubation funding, innovation awards, general SME schemes - describe what capability-constrained institutions can design, rather than what scaling ventures need.
+The evidence on why scaling firms matter is unambiguous.
+The policy architecture in most African countries is calibrated to the average small business.
+The programmes that exist - incubation funding, innovation awards, general SME schemes - describe what capability-constrained institutions can design rather than what scaling ventures need.
+The mechanism: institutional capability shapes the policy design space.
+Designing scaling-specific policy requires the analytical capacity to distinguish high-growth firms from the SME average and to track scaling outcomes over the multi-year horizons the policy must operate against.
+That capacity is rare in the institutions whose mandates nominally cover it.
+Substantive treatment of how this dynamic operates across African government innovation architecture sits in Innovation Infrastructure and Political & Regulatory Barriers.

 P2 - Innovation investment is far too low

 Innovation is widely accepted as central to economic development, and the returns to R&D spending are consistently high.
-African countries spend an average of 0.45 percent of GDP on R&D, far below the global average of 1.7 percent, and Africa contributes less than 1 percent to global R&D expenditure, per the WEF and AUDA-NEPAD African Innovation Outlook.
+African countries spend an average of 0.45 percent of GDP on R&D, far below the global average of 1.7 percent.
+Africa contributes less than 1 percent to global R&D expenditure, per the WEF and AUDA-NEPAD African Innovation Outlook.
 Only Egypt meets the continental 1 percent target.
+WIPO's Global Innovation Index 2025 confirms the input-output translation problem: African economies that do invest in innovation inputs systematically under-translate them into measured innovation outputs, suggesting the constraint is not solely investment volume but the institutional architecture through which investment converts to capability.
 The gap between stated ambition and actual investment is not narrowing.
+Substantive treatment of why African innovation investment underperforms its inputs sits in Innovation Infrastructure.

 P3 - Infrastructure money exists but projects fail

-Africa faces a well-documented infrastructure gap.
+infrastructure gap.
 Investment has been increasing.
-McKinsey's Solving Africa's Infrastructure Paradox finds that 80 percent of infrastructure projects fail at the feasibility and business-plan stage, and only 10 percent of all projects achieve financial close.
+McKinsey's Solving Africa's Infrastructure Paradox finds that 80 percent of infrastructure projects fail at the feasibility and business-plan stage, and only 10 percent achieve financial close.
 Need is real.
 Funding is available.
 A pipeline of potential projects exists.
 The missing element is the institutional capability to take projects from concept to financial close.
 The constraint is organisational, and it maps onto both the capability deficit and the capital architecture mismatch - which is why P3 sits across two structures.
+Read as a Capability Trap paradox, the bottleneck is the institutional capacity to develop bankable feasibility studies, structure project finance, and manage complex multi-stakeholder coordination.
+Read as a Capital Architecture Mismatch paradox, the bottleneck is that capital available in form (long-tenure infrastructure debt, blended finance vehicles, DFI guarantees) does not match the form projects require at the development stage (patient development capital, concessional first-loss tranches, bridge instruments through to close).
+Both readings are correct simultaneously.
+Substantive treatment of African infrastructure capital architecture sits in Investor Landscape and Innovation Infrastructure.

 P4 - The harder the problem, the weaker the institution